arixstudio/WP-Simple-contact-from/README.md

-Sure, here's an updated sample README file for the Simple Contact Form WordPress plugin with a change log section:

-# Simple Contact Form WordPress Plugin
+# A Simple Wordpress Contact Form Plugin

 This is a simple WordPress plugin that adds a contact form to your website.
 The plugin is easy to use and customize, and it includes the following features: